 Airline: Qatar Airways (QR)

-Miles Used: 155,000 Asia Miles (including a business class flight from DOH > FRA)
+Miles Used: 110,000 Asia Miles per person one-way (including the Qsuites flight from Sydney)

 Table of contents